spokestack/react-native-spokestack/README.md

   }
 });

+// Speech Pipeline

 // Start and stop the speech pipeline.
 All methods can be called repeatedly.
 Spokestack.start(); // start speech pipeline. can only start after initialize is called.
 Spokestack.stop(); // stop speech pipeline
 Spokestack.activate(); // manually activate the speech pipeline.
 The speech pipeline is now actively listening for speech to recognize.
 Spokestack.deactivate(); // manually deactivate the speech pipeline.
-The speech pipeline is now passively waiting for an activation trigger.
+The speech pipeline is now passively waiting for an activation trigger.\

-// Binding events

-const logEvent = e => console.log(e);
+// Binding to speech pipeline events const logEvent = e => console.log(e);
 Spokestack.onActivate = logEvent;
 Spokestack.onDeactivate = logEvent;